payactive/payment-fee-calculator/README.md

 > *Manuel*: Ok, sounds logical.
 Can you give some examples so I can visualise it better?

 > *Mathias*: Sure thing.
 If you take an amount of 120 € then the fee is 1,68 €.
 For 210 € it is 2 €, because you reached the cap.
-If you take 8000 € then you ready the high amount area and the fee is 5 €.
+If you take 8000 € then you reach the high amount area and the fee is 5 €.
 Makes sense?

 > *Manuel*: Absolutely, can't wait to see it in action :)